jbooz1/CryptSky/README.md

 world more secure you first have to make it less secure.
 To make better AV and signatures, you must first make better malware.
 And that's what we're doing here.

+## Usage
+You probably want to compile all of this into one easy to use executable (.exe) to use on a windows target.
+To do that, you will need pyinstaller (`pip install pyinstaller`)
+Use the command `pyinstaller -F main.spec` to compile to a single exe file